MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/TCS-Transactions.md

 ## TCS to be calculated on non-resident customer invoice in FCY

-For example, invoice has been raised to foreign customer for USD 10,000 on which 1% TCS is applicable for Nature of collection “Scrap”.
+For example, invoice has been raised to foreign customer for USD 10,000 on which 1% TCS is applicable for Nature of collection 'Scrap'.
 All foreign currency amounts will get converted into INR based on currency exchange rates.
 Exchange rate considered for this example is 1 USD = 65 INR.

   - In this case TCS calculation will be as following: